Main Candidates In Malawis Presidential Election Re-run - UrduPoint

 His attempts to impose lockdown to limit the spread of coronavirus in April were torpedoed by a court which said he had failed to announce any measures to cushion the vulnerable in the impoverished country.

-Chakwera led the party into the 2014 elections, coming second to Mutharika at the polls, and he is now confident of victory.
+Chakwera led the party into the 2014 elections, coming second to Mutharika at the polls.

-The MCP has lost all five presidential elections since 1994 but Chakwera has made great efforts to re-energise its base.
+The defeat, since annulled, meant that the MCP has lost all five presidential elections since 1994 but Chakwera has made great efforts to re-energise the party's base, and on the campaign trail he declared he was confident of victory.

 "The people want change.
-They're demanding change and they see us as the face of change," he told AFP last week.
+They're demanding change and they see us as the face of change," he told AFP.

-Following last year's highly disputed vote, which he narrowly lost, Chakwera teamed up with the country's vice president Saulos Chilima to legally challenge the outcome, and they successfully secured a re-run.

-"This time around we have more confidence that this election will be treated with the integrity it deserves," he said.

-For the re-polling, Chakwera has obtained the high-profile support of Chilima, former president Joyce Banda and several other small political parties.
+For the re-polling, Chakwera obtained the high-profile support of Vice President Saulos Chilima, former president Joyce Banda and several other small political parties.

-Prior to becoming leader of the MCP party, Chakwera was president of the Malawi Assemblies of God from 1989 to 2013.

 Chakwera, who speaks with a deep American accent, said he loves reading and music -- traditional, Western, country and gospel.